Half A Cup To Ml

 • UK Cup: A UK cup is typically 284 milliliters.
 Half a UK cup would therefore be approximately 142 milliliters.

-• Metric Cup: Some countries utilize a metric cup of 250 milliliters.
+• Metric Cup: Some countries make use of a metric cup of 250 milliliters.
 Half of this would be 125 milliliters.

 These variations underscore the importance of always checking the specific definition of "cup" used in a recipe or instruction.
 Always prioritize the instructions provided in the specific context to avoid errors.